We're on your side

 Unfortunately, I have seen all too often commercial borrowers being fed to the wolves, as banks look to protect their balance sheet or simply profit from your demise.

 Most business owners buying a commercial property have fairly similar expectations to that off purchasing a home.
 That is you sign up for a mortgage and your belief is that, as long as you maintain your repayments over the term of the loan than everything will work out ok.

-Did you know that you can be in default on your loan and never miss a payment!
+Did you know that you can be in default on your loan, even if you never miss a payment?